I architect the revenue engine.

 The dependency chain that separates companies that scale from companies that stall.
 Three stages — in this order — diagnosed by a Revenue Architect.

 Every B2B SaaS founder at the $5M–$15M ARR mark carries the same diagnosis: "We have a sales problem."
 They're almost always wrong.
 The problem is upstream.
-Until you fix what's upstream, every dollar you pour into headcount, demand gen, or a new CRM produces diminishing returns.
+AI doesn't fail because of bad algorithms — it fails because of bad inputs.
+Until you fix the data, the forecasts, and the team architecture, every dollar you pour into AI tools, headcount, or demand gen produces diminishing returns.

 Clarity